Industrial 3D Printing and its Benefits to Product Design and Manufacturing

 We print end products and prototypes both single pieces and series like components, partial and functional assemblies, spare parts, production tools, scale models and many others.
-Contact us and ask for quote.
+Contact us and ask for a quote.

 HP Multi Jet Fusion (MJF)

 MJF suits very well for printing functional products and complex high precision designs, both quality end products and prototypes.
 The prints can be post-processed by painting, dyeing or varnishing them.
-There are very little design limitations, but since the powder works also as support, its removal should be taken into consideration in the product design.
+There are very few design limitations, but since the powder works also as support, its removal should be taken into consideration in the product design.
 Find more design tips from the attached document.